 The IMP experience prepares students in the areas of teamwork, presentation skills, and analytical skills.
 Students in the class make all the decisions as a team involving the management of the investment portfolio.
 Also through analyzing holdings in the portfolio, based on objectives set by the class, the analyst is able to provide recommendations regarding each security in the portfolio.
 From these recommendations there is a discussion within the class based on the presentation and current news.
 The class then submits a motion on whether to buy, sell, or hold the security.

-The IMP class manages two funds.
+The IMP class manages the Wisman Fund.
 The goal of the “Wisman Fund” is to build a financial base in order to award scholarships to future business students at the John L. Grove College of Business.
+Donation Information

-To achieve a risk adjusted return higher than the benchmark, the S&P 500.
+achieve a risk adjusted return higher than the benchmark set by the IMP class